barrett370/Y4-Diss/research/logs/week8.md

 ![Obstacle avoidance](./images/obstacleavoidance.png)

 I have now moved on to initial parameter tweaking in order to get the best performance from these basic operators.
 I have been testing different weightings for infeasible and high proximity routes, I need to make sure they are never the best solution but not penalise them too much so that solutions near them in the search space are never explored; the optimal solution could very well be close to an infeasible one.

+You can find a gif of the algorithm over the course of 100 generations [here](https://sambarrett.online/Y4-Diss/100gens-3.gif).
+The bold line is the fittest and the control points for the best curve are shown.
+Obstacles are shown in red.